RMBaez/Event-Log-Analysis/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
-Question 1: Which of the 5 emails have you identified as being malicious?
+Question 1: At what time is the first Special Logon event?
 </p>
 <br />